1.2 National youth law

-Youth Work Act has been adopted two times:
+Youth Work Act has been adopted three times:

 Young people have been consulted.
-During the development of amendments in 2010 Estonian National Youth Council was active partner in desining the new regulations.
 There is a systematic approach to involving represenatives of young people when amendments of the Youth Work Act are planned and discussed by the Ministry of Education and Research.